alexqfredrickson/notes/aws/aws.md

 ### Kinesis Data Streams

-AWS Kinesis Data Streams collect and process streams of data in real-time.
+Kinesis Data Streams collect and process streams of data in real-time.

 Streaming data is defined as being: